- Reviewed: 3 May 2018, 11:35 NZST

 - Still current at: 23 May 2018

 Related news features

-There are no significant security risks associated with travel to Viet Nam, although travellers should be alert to the potential for petty crime.
+There are no significant security risks associated with travel to Viet Nam, but normal safety and security measures should be taken to ensure personal safety.

 Political dissent is rare in Viet Nam and protests are generally not tolerated.
 We recommend you avoid any protests and demonstrations that do occur as they have the potential to turn violent and follow any instructions issued by the local authorities.

 There is a danger from unexploded landmines in former battlefields, particularly in central Viet Nam and along the Laos border.
 Mined areas may be unmarked.
 New Zealanders are advised not to stray off well used roads and paths in rural areas.